ltelab/disdrodb/docs/source/install.rst

 - `Installation for contributors`_: for contributors who want to enrich the project (eg. add a new reader).

-We recommend users and contributors to use a `Virtual environment`_ to install Disdrodb.
+We recommend users and contributors to use a `Virtual environment`_ to install DISDRODB.

 Installation for standard users